SverreNystad/gpt-dungeon-master/cc-srd5.md

 ### Sorcerous Origin

-Choose a sorcerous origin (see "[Sorcerous Origins](#section-sorcerous-origins)"), which describes the source of your innate magical power.
+Choose a [sorcerous origin](#section-sorcerous-origins), which describes the source of your innate magical power.

 Your choice grants you features when you choose it at 1st level and again at 6th, 14th, and 18th level.